 NOTE: I have used the Gaelic form of our name, MacAlasdair, in writing because all of the other spellings come from it and it is, therefore, the spelling that covers all of us.

-The Clan Alasdair descends from Somerled, 12th century Lord of Argyll, through his grandson Donald, who founded the mighty Clan Donald.
-Until the 15th century, they were, in fact, the senior cadet branch of the Clan Donald rather than an independent clan.
-Clan Alasdair was, and is, a West Highland clan, centred on the Kintyre peninsula and surrounding islands, although many MacAlasdairs later settled in the north of Ireland and the southwestern Lowlands.
+Clan Alasdair (the MacAlasdairs) descend from Somerled, 12th-century Lord of Argyll, through his grandson Donald, who founded the mighty Clan Donald (the MacDonalds).
+Until the 15th century, they were the senior cadet branch of the Clan Donald rather than an independent clan.
+Clan Alasdair was and is a West Highland clan, centred on the Kintyre peninsula and surrounding islands, although many MacAlasdairs later settled in the north of Ireland and the southwestern Lowlands.

 Like other tribes of the area, Clan Alasdair had close ties to northern Ireland, particularly Antrim, from very early in its history.
-In the 13th and 14th centuries, members of this clan were among the galloglaich (Hebridean mercenaries) who fought for their Irish brethren, and for the exiled MacDonalds, in Ulster, and some of them were given Irish lands in return.
-Several prominent MacAlasdair families have been well established in Ireland since the 14th century.
-Other Clan Alasdair families settled in Ireland during the 17th century Scottish Wars of Covenant (part of the Wars of the Three Kingdoms), when Alasdair MacColla was driven from Kintyre by the Covenanting armies under General Leslie.
+In the 13th and 14th centuries, members of this clan were among the gallòglaich (Hebridean mercenaries) who fought for various factions in Ulster.
+Some of them were given Irish lands in return, and several prominent MacAlasdair families have been well established in Ireland since the 14th century.
+Other Clan Alasdair families settled in Ireland during the 17th–century Scottish Wars of Covenant (part of the Wars of the Three Kingdoms), when Alasdair MacColla was driven from Kintyre by the Covenanting armies under General Leslie.
 It is very unlikely, however, that members of this clan were included in the famous Ulster Plantations of the late 16th/early 17th centuries.
-Highlanders in general were specifically excluded from these attempts to "civilize" the Gaelic Irish, and the close connection of Clan Alasdair to these very same Gaelic Irish (as well as their historical ties to the troublesome MacDonalds) would have made them particularly undesirable candidates.1 Therefore, MacAlasdairs are not technically among those called ‘Scotch-Irish’.
+Highlanders in general were specifically excluded from these attempts to ‘civilize’ the Gaelic Irish, and the close connection of Clan Alasdair to these very same Gaelic Irish (as well as their historical ties to the troublesome MacDonalds) would have made them particularly undesirable candidates.1 Therefore, MacAlasdairs are not technically among those called ‘Scotch-Irish’.

-Clan Alasdair eventually had four separate branches: the McAlesters of Loup (the chief's family), the MacAlisters of Tarbert, the Macalisters of Glenbarr, and the Alexanders of Menstrie, whose name was anglicized after they migrated to the Lowlands in the early 14th century.
-(It is important to note that the vast majority of Alexanders, even most of those in Scotland, are not connected to this clan.)
-The Tarbert family went bankrupt and lost its lands in 1746.
-Although descendants of that family still reside in the area, the Tarberts as a viable branch of the clan ceased to exist at that time.
+Clan Alasdair eventually had four separate branches: the McAlesters of Loup (the chiefly family), the MacAlisters of Tarbert, the Macalisters of Glenbarr, and the Alexanders of Menstrie, whose name was anglicised after they migrated to the Lowlands in the early 14th century.
+(Most Alexanders, however, even in Scotland, are not connected to this clan.)
+The Tarbert family went bankrupt and lost its lands in 1746; although descendants of that family still reside in the area, the Tarberts as a viable branch of the clan ceased to exist at that time.
 The Loup family acquired substantial lands elsewhere, sold its Kintyre lands in 1795 to pay off debts, and settled in Ayrshire; the current chief, William McAlester, lives in England.
 The Glenbarr family emerged a bit later, having made their fortune with the East India Company and then purchased many of the lands previously held by the Loup family.
-Before his death in 2007 the Glenbarr chieftain, Angus Macalister, donated Glenbarr Abbey to the clan for use as a Macalister Clan Centre at Glenbarr Abbey and welcome clansmen from all over the world as guests.
+Before his death in 2007 the Glenbarr chieftain, Angus Macalister, donated Glenbarr Abbey to the clan for use as a Macalister Clan Centre, where Mrs Macalister still welcomes clansmen from all over the world as guests.

-Most MacAlasdairs, however, were tenant farmers and fishermen who suffered with other Highlanders the problems that plagued the area: frequent political unrest, periodic famine, high rents, and even Clearances (a term that refers to the widespread eviction or forcible relocation of tenant farmers from their lands—either by their own chiefs or by outsiders who acquired their chiefs' estates—so that the land could be put to more profitable use).
-As with most Highland clans, therefore, there are far more MacAlasdairs living elsewhere than there are in Scotland, most of them in Ireland, the USA, Canada, and Australia.
+Most MacAlasdairs, however, were tenant farmers and fishermen who suffered with other Highlanders the problems that plagued the area: frequent political unrest, periodic famine, and even Clearances (a term that refers to the widespread eviction or forcible relocation of tenant farmers from their lands—either by their own chiefs or by outsiders who acquired their chiefs' estates—so that the land could be put to more profitable use).
+As with most Highland clans, therefore, there are far more MacAlasdairs living elsewhere than there are in the Highlands, most of them in lowland Scotland, Ireland, the USA, Canada, and Australia.

 The Wars of Independence (1297-1304 and 1306-1328)